hdmf-dev/hdmf-common-schema/docs/source/software_process.rst

 4. Update the version string in ``docs/source/conf.py`` and ``common/namespace.yaml`` (remove "-alpha" suffix)
 5. Update ``docs/source/conf.py`` as needed
 6. Update release notes (set release date) in ``docs/source/format_release_notes.rst`` and any other docs as needed
-7. Test docs locally (``cd docs; make fulldoc``).
+7. Test docs locally (``cd docs; make fulldoc``)
 8. Push changes to a new PR and make sure all PRs to be included in this release have been merged.
 Add ``?template=release.md`` to the PR URL to auto-populate the PR with this checklist.
-9. Point the HDMF submodule to this branch in the HDMF branch corresponding to this schema version and run HDMF tests
+9. Point the HDMF submodule to this branch in the HDMF branch corresponding to this schema version and check that HDMF tests succeed
 10. Check that the readthedocs build for this PR succeeds (build latest to pull the new branch, then activate and build docs for new branch): https://readthedocs.org/projects/hdmf-common-schema/builds/